Advanced Mode Documentation

 create.
 The app will only require one piece of information: where to store your repository folder.
 Right now Duple supports 3 types of connection: local, SFTP (SSH) and FTPS (FTP over TLS).
 The S3 protocol will be added soon.

 To store your private cloud (repository folder) locally, select

 local.
 This mode is useful if you want to use a USB hard drive plugged directly to your computer as storage, or if your storage uses another protocol that Duple doesn't support (you can mount it locally and redirect the app to it).

 Select where to store your repository folder and continue.

 To store your private cloud (repository folder) on a storage accessible via SFTP (SSH), select

 Fill the required SFTP's connection information and the path where to store the repository folder on the storage.
-You can choose to use a password or a public/private key (leave the fields that you don't need blank).
+You can choose to use a password or a public/private key (leave blank the fields that you don't need).